mrthreeplates/TRS-80_floppy_remapper/README.md

 ## Floppy cable build instructions (Model 4P only)

-On the Model 4P, you'd need a custom floppy cable which adds an external interface for two floppy drives.
+On the Model 4P, you'd need to make a custom floppy cable which adds an external interface for two floppy drives.
 This also connects to the remapper board, providing the drive select lines for the external drives:

 <br/>![floppy_cable2](/images/floppy_cable2.jpg)